Quantcast

 How to Cozy Up Your Living Space

-Like me, maybe you love the cold, snowy, and spare aesthetic of the outdoors in winter, but dread the short days and the low arc of the winter sun.
+Like me, maybe you love the cold, snowy, and spare aesthetic of the outdoors in winter but dread the short days and the low arc of the winter sun.

-• Outline one or more windows or door frames with strings of small Christmas-tree lights to create a soft, intimate lighting effect that helps a room feel cozy.
+• Outline one or more windows or door frames with strings of small Christmas tree lights to create a soft, intimate lighting effect that helps a room feel cozy.

-• Cozy up your space by adding brightly colored accents: pillows, throws, area rugs.
-Professional designers suggest adding depth and texture for extra coziness: a plush, fluffy throw, two or three layers of pillows, a shaggy area rug.
+• Cozy up your space by adding brightly colored accents: pillows, throws, and area rugs.
+Professional designers suggest adding depth and texture for extra coziness: a plush, fluffy throw, two or three layers of pillows, and a shaggy area rug.

 • Consider an indoor tent!
 When my daughter was young, I remember making all manner of tented play spaces by draping sheets over furniture and large-appliance boxes begged from the hardware store.
 You can still fashion them yourself, but nowadays, online merchants offer hundreds of styles of indoor tents and “privacy canopies,” some designed as floorless models to enclose, provide privacy, and even insulate their occupants from drafts.